- Military Life Cycle

 Soldiers can deploy in large or small groups or even individually.
 Many soldiers will do predeployment training at large training centers such as the National Training Center, the Joint Readiness Training Center or at specific training centers located at bases across the country.
 An average deployment cycle will include months of training at their home base and at these specialized courses.

 Soldiers with specific skills may go individually or in smaller units.
 They will have different types of training requirements based on the job, their prior preparation and the location of the deployment.

 Marine Corps deployment

 Sailors who deploy without a ship or sub may go to a variety of locations to perform a wide range of jobs.
-Their pre-deployment training may be part of their regular job, so there may not be much disruption to their regular schedule, or they may need to learn entirely new skills for the deployment.
-These deployments may be with Navy units, joint units or they may be assigned to a unit of a different branch of the military.
+Their predeployment training may be part of their regular job, so there may not be much disruption to their regular schedule, or they may need to learn entirely new skills for the deployment.
+These deployments may be with Navy units or joint units, or service members may be assigned to a unit of a different branch of the military.
 The latter is usually called an individual augmentee job.
 Sailors deployed without a ship or a sub may go for as little as 30 days or for more than a year.

 Air Force deployment

 Airmen participate in many different types of deployments.
 Most Air Force deployments involve flying to another location, often an overseas Air Force base, a joint base or the base of another service.
 Airmen may live on those bases or stay in hotels.

 Some Air Force units have a faster deployment cycle, with shorter deployments and shorter times between deployments.
 While Air Force deployments still may follow the average durations of other branch deployments, typically six to 12 months, they may also do a series of two- to three-month deployments in quick succession.
 Differences in deployment tempo are usually based upon job and unit.